joshgerdes/jekyll-uno/_drafts/create-custom-roles-for-microsoft-azure.md

 If you open one of the roles, for example, I will open the Azure Digital Twins Data Owner role, however, it doesn't matter.

+You should see the following fields:

+* Name
+* Id
+* IsCustom
+* Description
+* Actions
+* NotActions
+* DataActions
+* NotDataActions
+* AssignableScopes

+These fields, make up your Role.

 ![](/uploads/az_rolereview_azdigitaltwinsdataowner.png)

+The Name field is pretty, self-explanatory - this is the name of the Azure Role and what you see in the Azure Portal